 In the case of social networks, the engagement rate tends to represent the proportion of client messages handled more than the contact rate.

-Where the rate of contact is the ratio of the number of threads to at least one case on the total number of threads, the engagement rate is the ratio of processed (responded and assigned) messages on all incoming messages (replied, archived, and assigned).
+Where the rate of contact is the ratio of the number of threads to at least one intervention on the total number of threads, the engagement rate is the ratio of processed (responded and assigned) messages on all incoming messages (replied, archived, and assigned).

 On chat, a discussion thread corresponds to a single client case.
 On social networks, however, a discussion thread often gives rise to several client cases.
 Thus, on social networks, the scale of the discussion thread is no longer representative of the contact rate, and it is then necessary to rely on the scale of the message.
 You can calculate the engagement rate that meets this need as follows: